quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/model-criteria.md

 <?php endif; ?>
 ```

-Here is the list of methods you can call on a `Propulsion\Collection\ObjectCollection`:
+Here is the list of methods you can call on a `Propulsion\Collection\PropulsionObjectCollection`:

 ```php
 <?php